For reprint permissions please email us the name of the requested post/article along with the publication name.

 On Wednesday, July 14, 2004, a Linn County District Court jury found Brian Zirtzman not guilty on all three charges.

-The arson case is now closed, though there is no statute of limitations on murder.
+The arson case is now closed, though there is no statute of limitations on murder and the possibility exists that another suspect could still be charged with two counts of first-degree murder.

 Jay and Jaymie’s murders remain unsolved.